 could establish a review cadence and add a disclaimer to articles you’re

 archiving to indicate why you’re doing so.
-If you have Guide

-Enterprise, you can use Content Cues to view
+plans, you can use Content Cues to view

 statistics on articles that might need to be updated or archived.